Gumichan01/lunatix/README.md

  ## On Linux system ##

  Be careful :
   - SDL 2.0.1 at least must be installed on your system.
-Otherwise, you will not be able to compile the program -It is not necessary to have Lua installed on you computer because LunatiX Engine includes a .so file associated with the library  (Lua 5.1)
+Otherwise, you will not be able to compile the program.
+  - Lua 5.1 must be installed on you computer.
+  - It is possible you get an issue if you use a recent version of Lua.

  You just need to execute this following command :
 	$make